OmarCloud20/CDKTF-Tutorial/README.md

 ```
 >Note, we have imported `os` and `os.path as Path` modules.
 We will use these modules to get the current working directory and to join the path to the lambda directory.

 - The `TerraformAsset` construct requires a `path` argument.
 The `path` argument is the path to the directory or file that you want to package.
 In this case, we will use the `os` module to get the current working directory and then join the path to the `lambda` directory.
-The `AssetType.ARCHIVE` is to specify that the asset is an archive.
+The `AssetType.ARCHIVE` is to specify that the asset should produce an archive.
 The final `path` argument should look like this:

 ```